mirix/autosubs/rus/README.md

-I have migrated the automated Russian subtitling and translation system entirely from Parakeet to GigaAM.
+I have migrated the automated Russian subtitling and translation system entirely from Parakeet (multilingual) to GigaAM (Russian only).

 I am using the following fork: